 Your audience might not agree with your point or your conclusion, but now that you’ve done your job, and showed them exactly what your point is in your presentation, they can now do their job, and make decisions.

-PowerPoint highlighting Examples:
+PowerPoint data highlighting examples:

 Notice how many different ways there are to highlight your point on the same PowerPoint slide, depending on what your point actually is (which is why it is so important).

-Have another tip for highlighting your point visually within your PowerPoint presentation, share them below in the comments section to join the conversation.
+Is there anything we missed?
+If you have another tip for highlighting your point visually within your PowerPoint presentation, share them below in the comments section to join the conversation.